 - Outside the United States

-- Attending another U.S. school as an F-1 or J-1 student, and you do NOT plan to resume your studies at that or another U.S. school after Summer Sessions
+- Attending another U.S. school as an F-1 or J-1 student, and you do NOT plan to resume your studies at that school or another U.S. school after Summer Sessions

 - A UC Berkeley student returning to school after withdrawal from a degree program for one or more semesters

-How To Obtain an I-20:
+How to Obtain an I-20: